Pressure Calibration.

 After the test has taken place a calibration certificate must be provided with a record of the calibration results, including the calibration intervals and error limits, which should be kept to understand the instrument’s condition.
 No matter which calibration method is used, if any of the discrepancies are greater than the tolerance that has been defined, the pressure gauge will require an adjustment and re-calibration or to be taken out of service.

-If your item cannot be calibrated or is uneconomical to repair, we will contact you straight away and offer a branded like-for-like replacement.
+If your electrical tester or instrument cannot be calibrated or is uneconomical to repair, we will contact you straight away and offer a branded like-for-like replacement.
 We will supply the replacement calibrated to your original order requirements.